mgeier/quaternion-nursery/README.md

 [...] however, the formula only holds under the cornplanarity condition [...]
 Unfortunately, Shoemake misinterpreted the meaning of dq, which is the differential q'(t), as the logarithm logq.

+derivation of q'(0) for previous papers:
+Shoemake 1985
+Shoemake 1991
+Kim, Nam 1993, 1994
+Hanotaux and Peroche 1993